 Although summer usually marks the peak of water shortages in Massachusetts, saving water should be a year-round goal.
 Water conservation helps maintain water levels in rivers and streams, which is essential for protecting habitats as well as the quality of the water that runs to the sea.
-The following information assembled by the Massachusetts Office of Coastal Zone Management (CZM) will help you use water wisely in your home, yard, and business.
+Sufficient water supplies are also important for the safety and support of people, wildlife, recreational uses, and commercial and industrial sectors, such as agriculture and forestry (including controlling wildfires).

 Information on Drought Conditions